 Much of what is known about the pathogenesis of enteroviruses has been derived from studies of poliovirus infection.
 After ingestion, poliovirus is thought to infect epithelial cells in the mucosa of the gastrointestinal tract and then to spread to and replicate in the submucosal lymphoid tissue of the tonsils and Peyer’s patches.
 The virus next spreads to the regional lymph nodes, a viremic phase ensues, and the virus replicates in organs of the reticuloendothelial system.
 In some cases, a second episode of viremia occurs and the virus replicates further in various tissues, sometimes causing symptomatic disease.

 It is uncertain whether poliovirus reaches the central nervous system (CNS) during viremia or whether it also spreads via peripheral nerves.
 Since viremia precedes the onset of neurologic disease in humans, it has been assumed that the virus enters the CNS via the bloodstream.
 The poliovirus receptor is a member of the immunoglobulin superfamily.
 Poliovirus infection is limited to primates, largely because their cells express the viral receptor.
 Studies demonstrating the poliovirus receptor in the end-plate region of muscle at the neuromuscular junction suggest that, if the virus enters the muscle during viremia, it could travel across the neuromuscular junction up the axon to the anterior horn cells.
 Studies of monkeys and of transgenic mice expressing the poliovirus receptor show that, after IM injection, poliovirus does not reach the spinal cord if the sciatic nerve is cut.
-Taken together, these findings ...
+Taken ...